pypimo/DSA/cpp-stl.md

 # s.erase()
 multiset erase takes O(m) time complexity, m being the number of elements in a set vector erase takes O(n) time complexity since elements have to be shifted by one position

+# multimap
+same keys can have different values